DmitryR1986/Windows-10-System-Programming/README.md

 # Windows-10-System-Programming

-Here I post my solutions to  tasks from the book "Windows 10 System Programming" (by P.Yosifovich).
+Here I post my solutions to  tasks from the book "Windows 10 System Programming" (by Pavel Yosifovich).

 ## Goal of the Project:
 - Practical study of Windows system programming.